Pablo Carreño, champion in Marbella after beating Jaume Munar

 However, the Spaniard did not want to settle the game and displayed his best version to equalize the score with 2-6 and force a final third set.

-That third set reached an exciting 4-4 and Carreño broke Munar’s serve to 5-4 and close to the title, which finally got it with a last game that ended with a direct serve, the only one of the match.
+That third set came to an exciting 4-4 and Carreño broke the serve of Munar placing 5-4 and bordering on the title, which he finally achieved with a final game that ended with a direct serve, the only one of the match.

-The doubles were the first to compete for the championship title in a match in which the pairs formed by Ariel Behar-Gonzalo Escobar and Tomislav Brkic-Nikola Cacicazgo were measured.
+The doubles were the first to dispute the title of champions in a match in which the pairs made up of Ariel Behar-Gonzalo Escobar and Tomislav Brkic-Nikola Cacicazgo.

 The Uruguayan and the Ecuadorian got more profitability from their game and took the first set 6-2 without giving the rival pair much choice.